puppetlabs/leatherman/README.md

 support both modes and use advanced substitution strings, you'll have to use an `#ifdef LEATHERMAN_I18N` block to use the correct string.

-Translation isn't supported on AIX or Solaris, as GCC on those platforms doesn't support `std::locale`.
-In fact std::locale is buggy, so avoid using `get_locale` as well.
-The CMake option `LEATHERMAN_USE_LOCALES` can be used to enable or disable building with Boost.Locale and using `std::locale`.

 To use `leatherman::locale::translate` or `leatherman::locale::format`
 in your project, add an include to the top of your cpp file: